elfsternberg/boggle-solver/docs/20190820_Boggle_C_FFI.md

 ```
 This function is marked `unsafe`, which is fine because only C-side
 programs will ever call it.
 Inside, we take the filepath, which is an
-array of bytes terminated by a null, and cast it to a string, then pass
+array of bytes terminated by a null, and cast it to a Rust string, then
-that to our dictionary, wrap that in the new `Trie` struct, `Box` it up,
+pass that to our dictionary builder, wrap the newly made dictionary in
-and then `transmute` that box into our C-like pointer.
+the new `Trie` struct, `Box` it up, and then `transmute` that box into
+our C-like pointer.
 Phew!

-We are back in the land of C, and now we're responsible for freeing the
+Since we are back in the land of C we are responsible for freeing the
 dictionary when we're done with it.
-Perhaps most miraculously, we can
+Miraculously, we can get away with
-get away with this by using `transmute` to hand it back to Rust, put it
+this by using `transmute` to hand it back to Rust, put it into a scope,
-into a scope, and then... just let Rust drop it and recover the memory.
+and then... just let Rust drop it and recover the memory.
 ```
 #[no_mangle]
 unsafe extern "C" fn dictionary_destroy(trie: *const Trie) {